shah-gaurav/paylocity-coding-challenge-vue/README.md

 For the purpose of this exercise lets say a meeting was held between the product owner and the users/stakeholders and the following user stories was created after the meeting.
 #### User Stories
 ##### Epic and/or Feature

-As an employer
+> As an employer
-I want to get an estimate of my employees paycheck after benefits deduction So that I can preview the cost and share it with them
+> I want to get an estimate of my employees paycheck after benefits deduction
+> So that I can preview the cost and share it with them

 ##### User Stories
 This feature would then be broken down by the team into smaller user stories.
 An example break down can be as follows:

-As an employer
+> As an employer
-I want to calculate my employee's paycheck after benefits are deducted from them So that I provide that information to him/her
+> I want to calculate my employee's paycheck after benefits are deducted from them
-The cost to cover each employee is $1000/year
+> So that I provide that information to him/her The cost to cover each employee is $1000/year

-As an employer
+> As an employer
-I want to calculate my employee's and their dependents paycheck after benefits deduction So that the employee can get a complete picture of what the costs would be to cover their family The cost to cover each dependent is #500/year
+> I want to calculate my employee's and their dependents paycheck after benefits deduction
+> So that the employee can get a complete picture of what the costs would be to cover their family
+> The cost to cover each dependent is #500/year

-As an employer
+> As an employer
-I want to provide a 10% discount to all employees and their dependents whose name starts with the letter 'A' So that our companies business rules are satisfied
+> I want to provide a 10% discount to all employees and their dependents whose name starts with the letter 'A'
+> So that my company's business rules are satisfied

-As an employer
+> As an employer
-I want to be able to provide information about the employee and their dependents on a website and see the yearly and monthly paycheck benefits deduction calcuations
+> I want to be able to provide information about the employee and their dependents on a website and see the yearly and monthly paycheck benefits deduction calcuations
-So that I can provide these to the employee in a nice format
+> So that I can provide these to the employee in a nice format

 ### Architecture
 #### Class Diagram